-The minor in forensic science investigation is designed to provide an overview of the importance of forensic science evidence in the criminal justice system.
+The minor in forensic science investigation provides an overview of the importance of forensic science evidence in the criminal justice system.
 Students learn about the rules and procedures of evidence pertaining to admissibility of scientific and physical material; the basic methods of collection, preservation and analysis of evidence; and the methods of presentation of evidence in court.